delhi sultanate

 The established order of the Delhi Sultanate may be credited to the turbulent political scene of the Indian subcontinent in the twelfth century.
 The attacks by Turkish and Central Asian masters, mainly Muhammad Ghori’s operations, weakened current local forces.
 The Battle of Tarain in 1192 marked a crucial moment in which Ghori’s win over King Prithviraj Chauhan made way for the established order of the Sultanate.

-Delhi Sultanate Timeline and Rulers
+Delhi Sultanate Time Period and Rulers

 The Sultanate’s established order was based on the aftermath of wars by Turkish and Central Asian masters, leading to the established order of a series of effective Islamic powers.